nasa-gcn/web-dev-bootcamp/syllabus/cloud-basics/exercise.md

     AWS_SESSION_TOKEN
     ```

+    You will need to re-run this script in any shell in which you want to use the AWS CLI to interact with your SMCE AWS account, or every time that your session expires.

 ## Build and Deploy the App

 1.  **Very important**: All of the workshop participants are logging in (as separate users) to a _single AWS account_.
 To avoid overwriting other student's apps, _it is essential that you change the name of the application_.